ssampaths/Cache-Memory-Performance-Model/README.md

-# The performance of cache models for serial tag compare and MRU tag compare approaches were compared using synthetic trace-driven simulation.
+# The performance of cache models for serial tag compare and MRU tag compare approaches were analyzed using synthetic trace-driven simulation.